arvindsuresh-math/MATH-392-Intro-to-neural-networks/README.md

    Then, close and re-open the terminal to apply the changes.

 3. **Create the environment from the [environment.yml](http://_vscodecontentref_/1) file**:
-   - Open the repository in VS Code, and open a new terminal window.
    - In the terminal, run:
       ```bash
       conda env create -f environment.yml